2022 Inductee: Kelsey Wyse

 On the national level, Williams was a four-time medalist at the 2016 Special Olympics Canada Winter Games in Corner Brook, Newfoundland, winning gold, two silvers, and bronze in speed skating.
-At the 2018 Special Olympics Canada Summer Games in Antigonish, Nova Scotia, Williams helped propel Team BC to silver in basketball.
+At the 2018 Special Olympics Canada Summer Games in Antigonish, Nova Scotia, Williams helped propel the BC Warriors to silver in basketball.

 Matt’s dedication to sport matches his commitment to the Special Olympics movement.

 In December of 2010, Williams was named a member of the Board of Directors for Special Olympics International (SOI), the top governing authority for the Special Olympics movement.
 The move came after he was elected Chair of the Special Olympics Global Athlete Congress in June 2010.
 Williams was also appointed a Sargent Shriver Global Messenger that same year.
 Williams continues to sit on the Board of Directors for SOI and serves as the Chair of the Global Athlete Congress.

 In addition to his work with SOI, Williams continues to play an essential role in his home province of British Columbia.
 He currently sits on Special Olympics BC’s Leadership Council, which serves as the link between the community and regional programs and the Board of Directors of Special Olympics BC.
 This group plays an important role in helping chart the course of SOBC sport program development, strategic plans, policies, and resources.

 At the induction ceremony, Williams thanked his family and wife Crystal for always supporting his dreams and Special Olympics for helping them come true.
 He said his experiences as an athlete have truly changed his life.